codewars/docs/content/languages/cpp/igloo/stringizers.md

 ### Stringification with `Stringizer<T>`

 Sometimes, definition of `operator <<` cannot be used for stringification.
-You cannot add it to types which you do not own, or you cannot re-define it types which already have it defined, but not in a way you'd like to.
+You cannot add it to types which you do not own, or you cannot re-define it for types which already have it defined, but not in a way you'd like to.
 Or maybe you just prefer this way rather than `operator <<`.
 In such cases, Snowhouse framework allows you to use a `snowhouse::Stringizer<T>` template specialized for the type you want to stringify.

 ```cpp